Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Introduction

 \section{Introduction}

-Malware has been continuously evolving~\cite{callejo16}.
-Existing protection mechanisms do not cope well with the increased sophistication and complexity of modern malware attacks, especially those performed by advanced persistent threats (APTs)~\cite{fratantonio2016triggerscope}.
-Furthermore, malware campaigns are not homogeneous---malware sophistication varies depending on the target, the type of service exploited as part of the attack (\eg, Internet banking, relationship sites), the attack spreading source (\eg, phishing, drive-by downloads), and the geographic location of the target.

-The industry still relies heavily on anti-virus technology for threat detection~\cite{avclass,vigna98}.
-While it is effective for malware with known signatures, it is not sustainable given the massive amount of samples released daily, as well as its inefficacy in dealing with zero-day and polymorphic/metamorphic malware (practical detection rates ranging from 25\% to 50\%)~\cite{bilge2012before,bromium}.
-Confinement-based solutions for running suspicious software, such as Bromium~\cite{bromium} are also suboptimal because they cannot guarantee complete isolation---some types of malware will accomplish their tasks even while confined (\eg, a keylogger can still record an employee’s credentials).
+Malware is continuously evolving~\cite{callejo16}, and existing protection mechanisms have not been coping with their sophistication~\cite{fratantonio2016triggerscope}.
+The industry still heavily relies on signature-based technology for malware detection~\cite{vigna98}, but these methods have many limitations: (i) they are effective only for malware with known signatures; (ii) they are not sustainable, given the massive amount of samples released daily; and (iii) they can be evaded by zero-day and polymorphic/metamorphic malware (practical detection 25\%-50\%)~\cite{bromium}.

-Behavior-based approaches attempt to identify malware behaviors using instruction sequences~\cite{semantics-aware,miningspec}, computation trace logic~\cite{kinder05} and system (or API) call sequences \cite{kolbitsch09,canali12,bayer2006ttanalyze}.
-These solutions have been mostly based on conventional ML models, such as K-nearest neighbor, SVM, neural networks, and decision tree algorithms~\cite{hofmeyr1998intrusion,bayer2009scalable,revathi2013detailed,rieck2011automatic}.
-However, current solutions based on ML still suffer from high false-positive rates, mainly because of (i) the complexity and diversity of current software and malware \cite{lanzi2010accessminer,canali12,fireeye,paloalto,callejo16}, which are hard to capture during the learning phase of the algorithms, (ii) sub-optimal feature extraction, (iii) limited training/testing datasets, and the challenge of concept drift~\cite{widmer1996learning}.
+Behavior-based approaches attempt to identify malware behaviors using instruction sequences~\cite{semantics-aware,miningspec}, computation trace logic~\cite{kinder05}, and system or API call sequences \cite{kolbitsch09,canali12,bayer2006ttanalyze}.
+These solutions have been mostly based on conventional machine learning (ML) models, such as K-nearest neighbor, SVM, neural networks, and decision tree algorithms~\cite{hofmeyr1998intrusion,bayer2009scalable,revathi2013detailed,rieck2011automatic}.
+However, current solutions based on ML still suffer from high false-positive rates, mainly because of (i) the complexity and diversity of modern benign software and malware~\cite{lanzi2010accessminer,canali12,paloalto,callejo16}, which are hard to capture during the learning phase of the algorithms; (ii) sub-optimal feature extraction; (iii) limited training/testing datasets, and (iv) the challenge of concept drift~\cite{widmer1996learning}, which makes it hard to generalize learning models to reflect future malware behavior.